 The History of the Seven Wonders of the World

-The launch for choosing the new seven wonder of the world was launched by A Canadian-Swiss Bernard and organized by the New7Wonders Foundation in Zurich Switzerland which got over 100 million votes from across the world in a span of seven years and the result announced in 2007.
+The launch for choosing the new seven wonders of the world was by Canadian-Swiss Bernard and organized by the New7Wonders Foundation in Zurich Switzerland which got over 100 million votes from across the world in a span of seven years and the result was announced in 2007.
 This was out of the 200 existing monuments around the world.
 This led to the naming of the New seven wonders of the world.
 The list came with some excitement and some little surprises in some quarters.

 The Ancient Seven Wonders of The World